The best hotels in Nukualofa

 The boat to Fafa Island leaves from Faua Harbour and takes about 30 minutes.
 Sunsets from the island face west over open water. no obstructions, no other resort lights.
 It's the kind of thing people remember.
 Book a beachfront bungalow rather than a garden unit; the price difference is worth it.

-Nukualofa's best neighborhoods
+Nukualofa's best hotel regions

 The Waterfront and Vuna Road area is where most visitors should stay.
 You're close to the market, the ferry terminal, and the few good restaurants on Taufa'ahau Road without needing a taxi for everything.